 On April 11, 2005, Prism Technologies, LLC filed a complaint against VeriSign in the U.S. District Court for the District of Delaware alleging that VeriSign's "Go Secure suite of application and related hardware and software products and its Unified Authentication solution and related hardware and software products" infringe U.S. Patent No. 6,516,416, entitled "Subscription Access System for Use With an Untrusted Network."
 Prism Technologies seeks judgment in favor of Prism Technologies, a permanent injunction from infringement, damages in an amount not less than a reasonable royalty, attorneys' fees and costs.
-Prism Technologies has also named RSA Security, Inc., Netegrity, Inc. Computer Associates International, Inc and Johnson & Johnson as co-defendants.
-The current due date for VeriSign to answer or otherwise respond to the complaint is May 16, 2005.
-VeriSign disputes these claims.
-While we cannot predict the outcome of this matter, VeriSign believes that the allegations are without merit.
+Prism Technologies has also named RSA Security, Inc., Netegrity, Inc. Computer Associates International, Inc and Johnson & Johnson as codefendants.
+VeriSign responded on June 6, 2005 by filing a counterclaim for declaratory relief and an answer denying any infringement and asserting that the patent is invalid.
+The Court has not yet scheduled an initial scheduling conference or entered a scheduling order.
+While we cannot predict the outcome of this matter, VeriSign believes that the allegations are without merit and intends to vigorously defend against them.